Ninoh-FOX/OpenRGH/README.md

 ## Changelog:<br>

 ### 1.7.8.1:<br>
-1. boot partition now is mount too in /media/system in rw mode for recovery the system from pc is this is possible.
+1. boot partition now is mount too in /media/system in rw mode for recovery the system from pc if this is possible.
 ### intructions for recovery or external update:<br>

 thanks to https://github.com/gcwnow wiki